Skip to main content

 Kassandre Thériault, strategic development and operations lead at IRMS, says:

-“We’re glad to see how Mariana and Iris showed that students at every level can make meaningful contributions to research.
+“We’re glad to see how Mariana showed that students at every level can make meaningful contributions to research.
 Their work reflects the interdisciplinarity and range of opportunities at IRMS.
 We will continue to create opportunities for students to explore migration from multiple angles and grow as researchers in the process.”

-Learn more about student opportunities at IRMS.
+Learn more about student opportunities at IRMS

 Back to top